nwaniek/ncr_numpy/README.rst

         year = {2023}
     }

-There might be a proper paper, which describes the software in detail, to cite in the future.
-So, stay tuned.
+There might be a proper paper to cite in the future.
+Stay tuned.

 If you want to donate to this project, get in touch with me.
 Alternatively, tell your favorite funding agency or company to (continue to) fund my research.